 Before you can add a shared mailbox to Outlook mobile, you should meet these criteria:

-- The shared mailbox must already exist within Exchange Online.
-Outlook mobile can only access shared mailboxes; it can’t create a new shared mailbox.
+- The shared mailbox must already exist on Exchange Online.
+Outlook mobile can only access existing shared mailboxes; it can’t create a new shared mailbox.

 - Your primary mailbox must be in Exchange Online.
 Users in a hybrid organization whose mailbox is on-premises can’t add shared mailboxes to Outlook mobile.

 - Your account has access to the shared mailbox.
+This means that an administrator assigns your account full access to the shared mailbox.
 In addition, if you want to send from Outlook Mobile as the shared mailbox, your account must hold SendAs permission for the mailbox.